10 years of Nomadic Notes and travel blogging in the 2010’s

 There is so much travel content being published now that it’s been described as like drinking from a firehose.
 What is needed is thoughtful curation.
 Unless you are the man who reads 1,000 articles a day, then curating on your own is a herculean task.

 There are some sites that are attempting the task of curating good travel reads.
-Outbounding made a good start, though it’s not as active as it used to be.
+Outbounding made a good start, though it has now been abandoned to spammers.

 Surprisingly Reddit /r/travelblogs/ is just a link dump.